Joel-James/disqus-conditional-load/readme.txt

 == Changelog ==

+= 10.1.5 =

+**Bug Fixes**
+- Fixed issues in Internet Explorer after last update.

+= 10.1.4 =

+**Improvements**
+- GOOD NEWS!
+This plugin is now jQuery independent.
+That means we use just javascript.
+So no jQuery issues!
+- Improved performance.

 = 10.1.3 =

 **New Features**
 - Added option to choose comment div width in % and pixel.
 - Added option to make CloudFlair Rocket Loader ignore the script.